 c.
 When a parking exception has been granted in accordance with Section 18.36.080.

 3. Notwithstanding any other provisions of this code, the required parking space may be located as a tandem space in an existing driveway or in the required setbacks, and may have a permeable, all-weather surface.

+4. When a private garage, carport, or covered parking structure is demolished or converted in conjunction with the construction of an accessory dwelling unit within the areas depicted in Figure 18.33-1, the spaces contained in such structures shall be replaced to the extent they are required to meet the numerical parking requirements in Chapter 18.36.
+The replacement spaces may be located in any configuration on the same lot as the accessory dwelling unit, including, but not limited to, enclosed spaces, unenclosed spaces, or tandem spaces, or by the use of mechanical automobile parking lifts; provided, that the spaces and driveway comply with the requirements found in Sections 18.06.040(D) and (E), to the extent those requirements do not conflict with this chapter.

 H. Accessory dwelling units shall not be approved absent a finding of adequate water supply and wastewater treatment capacity.
-The accessory dwelling unit can be accommodated with the existing water service and existing sewer lateral, insofar as evidence is provided that the existing water service and existing sewer lateral has adequate capacity to serve both the primary residence and accessory dwelling unit.
+The accessory dwelling unit can be accommodated with the existing water service and existing sewer lateral or septic system, insofar as evidence is provided that the existing water service and existing sewer lateral or septic system has adequate capacity to serve both the primary residence and accessory dwelling unit.
 No additional water meter shall be required, unless requested by the applicant.

 I. The accessory dwelling unit may be rented in full or in part for the purpose of overnight lodging for terms of thirty or more consecutive days, but it shall not be rented for shorter terms or subleased.
-Neither the single-family dwelling nor the accessory dwelling unit shall be sold or otherwise conveyed separately from the other unit.
+Neither the single-family dwelling nor the accessory dwelling unit shall be sold or otherwise conveyed separately from the other unit, except pursuant to California Government Code Section 65852.26.

 1. Notwithstanding the above, the accessory dwelling unit may be rented in full or in part for the purpose of overnight lodging for a term of fewer than thirty consecutive days if (a) the accessory dwelling unit had been rented as a short-term rental for at least thirty nights in the six months prior to December 12, 2018, (b) the single-family dwelling is owner occupied, and (c) the short-term rental was in full compliance with all city requirements as of December 12, 2018.
 In the event of discontinued use of the accessory dwelling unit as a short-term rental for a period of six months, the short-term rental use shall be deemed discontinued and this exception shall no longer apply.

-J. Either the single-family dwelling or the accessory dwelling unit is occupied by the owner of record as his or her principal residence.

 Figure 18.33-1: Draft Parking Map*